 The DNR, which recommended this program continue in its 2021 report, recently identified ten worthy candidates for TLT.
 In this letter from last fall, conservation leaders highlighted two of those ten: Devils Lake (Dabob Bay) and Morning Star (near Sultan), but the cases are also strong for Blakely Island and Eglon (near Kingston).

 By including at least $21.5 million in the Capital Budget Bill for TLT, state legislators will fund the program and protect these four special places on our public lands.
 As the pandemic exposes massive demand for outdoor recreation, access to natural places is increasingly important.
 This funding will go a long way in providing invaluable contributions to public health and local economies, as well as wildlife and clean water.

 Please take action today by urging your legislators to fund the Trust Land Transfer Program using our simple form!

 Suggested letter to state legislators:

-I am writing to request that you include at least $17.4 million in the Capital Budget Bill to fund the Trust Land Transfer program (TLT).
+As your constituent and a user of Washington’s public lands, I am writing to request that you include at least $21.5 million in the Capital Budget Bill to fund the Trust Land Transfer program (TLT).
 With a difficult budget year ahead, the TLT is at risk of being overlooked, but I urge you to invest in this vital program.